Aerial view of St. Pete Beach in St. Petersburg, Florida, on a sunny summer day.

 Honeymoon Island

-Honeymoon Island is a state park located in Dunedin, just a little ways north of St. Petersburg.
+Honeymoon Island is a state park located in Dunedin, just a little north of St. Petersburg.
 Here you’ll have easy access to more than four miles of beaches, a three-mile hiking trail, and ample fishing, shelling, and bird-watching opportunities.
 You can even bring the pup along to hang out on the island’s dog beach.
 Wanna mix it up?
 No problem!
 There’s a ferry in the park that’ll take you to nearby Caladesi Island.

 Belleair Beach

 With Belleair Beach’s 4,500 feet of secluded coastline, you’ll have no problem living it up like a local.
-You can park at the beach’s access points and follow the dune trails right out to the beach.
+You can park at the beach’s access points and follow the dune trails right out to the waves.
 This beach is also located along residential areas, so you’ll be able to catch a view of some of the nicest beach homes in Tampa Bay.

 Five friends are sitting at a table in a restaurant, taking turns paying for their part of the meal using mobile phones or credit cards.

-3. Cost of Living in St. Petersburg, Florida
+2. Cost of Living in St. Petersburg, Florida

 A:

-4. St. Pete’s Growing Housing Market
+3. St. Pete’s Housing Market

 Plenty of people are moving to Florida, but how is the real estate market?
 Here’s what you need to know about housing costs when living in St. Petersburg, Florida.

-• The city’s average home value is around $386,100.
+• The city’s average home value is around $359,300.

 • That number marks an almost 5 percent increase in the average home value over the last year.
 Most homes go to pending status within around 26 days of being on the market.